-The negative net result was mainly driven by the significant unrealised investment losses.
+The positive net result was mainly driven by the reversal of significant unrealised investment losses but also a negative incurred.

-The Solvency II Company's Own Funds increased to €27,20m as per 31 December 2022 compared to €26,18m in the previous year, mainly explained by a decrease in the liabilities: the Non-Life best Estimate and Risk Margin decreased following the actuarial review in Q4 2022, the run-off of the portfolio and the increase in the EIOPA curve.
+The Solvency II Company's Own Funds decreased to €25,72m as per 31 December 2023 compared to €27,17m in the previous year, mainly explained by an increase in the liabilities: the Non-Life best Estimate and Risk Margin increased following the actuarial review in Q4 2023,.

-During 2022 the solvency ratio significantly increased from 274% to 333%.
+During 2023 the solvency ratio slightly decreased from 333% to 318%.